VincentWei/minigui-docs/supplementary-docs/Writing-DRM-Engine-Driver-for-Your-GPU.md

 for the following matter:

 The server (`mginit`) needs the root privilege to call `drmSetMaster` to act as the master process of Linux DRI.
-Only after the client was authenticated through the server (`mginit`), the client can get the rights to allocate buffer from the GPU.
+Only after a client was authenticated through the server (`mginit`), the client can get the rights to allocate buffers from the GPU.
 Otherwise, the client processes will failed to initialize the hardware accelerated DRM engine driver.